infitx-org/participation-tool-docs/md-docs/PM4ML_Docs/Guide.md

-# PM4ML Documentation Guide
+# Payment Manager Deployment Guide

-## Objective
+## Overview

-This document provides a comprehensive overview of several key processes: setting up a development environment for a Core Connector, deploying a Payment Manager using Docker Compose, configuring custom core connectors, securing the Docker Daemon, connecting to a live Mojaloop hub, managing firewall configurations, and performing test transfers.
+This guide provides a comprehensive, end-to-end approach for deploying and securing the **Payment Manager**, a core component that facilitates integration between Digital Financial Service Providers (DFSPs) and the **Mojaloop payment hub**.
+The Payment Manager handles critical transaction workflows and cryptographic operations that uniquely identify the DFSP within the **Digital Retail Payment Platform (DRPP)**.
+As such, it must always be deployed **within the DFSP’s administrative boundary** and remain fully under the control of the DFSP.

+To accommodate diverse technical environments, the Payment Manager is packaged as a **modern containerized application**, supporting multiple deployment models including **cloud-based** and **on-premise** infrastructure.

+### Supported Deployment Options

+Two primary deployment stacks are currently supported by the Mojaloop community:

+1. **Kubernetes Deployment**
+   This option leverages Kubernetes, a production-grade orchestration platform that supports horizontal scaling, high availability, and declarative configuration.
+A Kubernetes-based version of the Payment Manager is included in the Mojaloop **Infrastructure-as-Code (IaC)** GitOps repository.
+This option is ideal for DFSPs with existing Kubernetes expertise and operational maturity.

+2. **Docker Compose Deployment** *(Detailed in this guide)*
+   Docker Compose offers a lightweight, straightforward approach for managing containerized services using a simple YAML-based configuration.
+This guide focuses on deploying the Payment Manager using Docker Compose and is particularly suited for development environments, pilot phases, or DFSPs seeking a simplified deployment pathway.
+It can also serve as a reference for adapting to other Docker-based hosting solutions such as **Docker Swarm**.

+### Scope of the Guide

+This guide walks through the following key areas:

+- Deploying the Payment Manager using Docker Compose
+- Setting up and integrating a Core Connector
+- Securing the deployment environment (Docker daemon, firewall, access control)
+- Connecting the Payment Manager to a Mojaloop live hub
+- Running test transfers to verify system readiness

-### 1: Core Connector Setup
+## 1. Core Connector

+The **Core Connector** is middleware between a DFSP’s core banking system and the Mojaloop platform.
+It is responsible for:

+- Translating APIs and messages (e.g., ISO 20022)
+- Routing transactions securely and efficiently
+- Ensuring compliance and fault tolerance

-The [Core Connector Setup](CoreConnectorSetup.md) file details the configuration and deployment of a Core Connector, a crucial middleware component that facilitates communication between a DFSP's Core Banking System and the Mojaloop platform.
+The [Core Connector Guide](CoreConnectorSetup.md) details the configuration and deployment of a Core Connector, a crucial middleware component that facilitates communication between a DFSP's Core Banking System and the Mojaloop platform.
 #### **Key Concepts:**
 - It explains the Core Connector's roles, including transaction processing and routing, API transformation, security and compliance, error handling, and performance optimization.

 #### **Development Environment Setup:**
 - The document provides step-by-step instructions for setting up a development environment, covering prerequisites like installing necessary tools (Docker, Node.js, TypeScript, Git), configuring environment variables, and running the Core Connector

-### 2: Deploying Docker Compose Payment Manager
+## 2. Deploying Payment Manager

+#### Purpose

+Simplify deployment of the Payment Manager in a portable and consistent way across environments.

+#### Deployment Guide
-The [Deploying Docker Compose Payment](DeployingDockerComposePayment.md) file focuses on deploying a Payment Manager using Docker Compose, streamlining its integration with the Mojaloop system for secure payment processing.
+The [Deploying Docker Compose Payment Manager Guide](DeployingDockerComposePayment.md) focuses on deploying a Payment Manager using Docker Compose, streamlining its integration with the Mojaloop system for secure payment processing.
-#### **Deployment Process:**
-- It outlines the prerequisites, including minimum machine requirements and software dependencies (Docker, Docker Compose).

-#### **Installation and Configuration:**
-- The document provides detailed instructions for installing Docker and Docker Compose on both Ubuntu/Linux and Windows systems.
-It also covers cloning the Payment Manager repository, building and running containers, managing deployments, and optional steps for remote server deployment.

-#### **Best Practices:**
+#### Best Practices

-- The guide emphasizes the importance of using environment variables for secure configuration.
+- Use environment variables for sensitive configuration
+- Use Docker volumes for data persistence

-### 3: Configuring a Custom Core Connector
+## 3. Deploying Core Connector

-The [Configuring A CustomCore Connector](ConfiguringACustomCoreConnector.md) file guides users through the process of replacing a mock backend ("sim-backend") with a real DFSP implementation (Core Connector) within the Mojaloop environment.
-It also details how to create custom configurations for managing shared and DFSP-specific environment variables and integrate them into docker-compose.yml.
+The default deployment includes a simulated backend.
+The [configuring a custom Core-Connector Guide](ConfiguringACustomCoreConnector.md) describes how to replace the mock backend (`sim-backend`) with your DFSP’s Core Connector.

-#### **Key Actions:**
+#### Steps

+- Replace the `sim-backend` service in `docker-compose.yml`
-- Replacing the sim-backend, creating shared environment blocks for common variables (like FSP_ID and CONNECTOR_NAME), and customizing DFSP-specific configurations.
+- Define shared and DFSP-specific environment variables

-#### **Objective:**
-- Streamlining the configuration and deployment of core connectors for different institutions (MNOs, Banks) within the Mojaloop ecosystem.
+- Use naming conventions (`FSP_ID`, `CONNECTOR_NAME`) for clarity and reusability
+- Validate integration by running connectivity tests to Mojaloop

-### 4: Securing the Docker Daemon
+## 4: Securing the Docker Daemon

 The [Securing TheDocker Daemon](SecuringTheDockerDaemon.md) file provides essential security best practices for protecting the Docker Daemon and containerized applications.
 #### **Security Measures:**